Your Business Tagline

 To hear clips from and order or download the Tales of the Taibhsear album click here

--Amanda has also been delving deeper into the stories hidden in iconic Scottish Folklorist and Recipe collector: Florence Marian McNeill's work, her performance piece 'Feasting, Folklore and Florence' was very well received at The Scottish International Storytelling Festival 2018 and her online elements to accompany the work give a sneaky glimpse of exciting elements and new work to be revealed in the near future.
+-Amanda looked into the stories hidden in iconic Scottish Folklorist and Recipe collector: Florence Marian McNeill's work, for her performance piece 'Feasting, Folklore and Florence' which was very well received at The Scottish International Storytelling Festival 2018 and her online elements to accompany the work give a sneaky glimpse of exciting elements and new work to be revealed in the near future.

 You can read an insight into her research on this leading light of the Scottish Suffrage Movement and Renaissance Woman in The National newspaper here

-Amanda is currently devising a fully online schools residency, incorporating live but remote interactions, with international educational storytelling consultancy Pana Wakke for schools in Shnghai and finishing writing the final chapters of what will become the beautiful book to accompany The Very Curious Herbal project!
+Amanda is currently working on a new project for Scotland's Year of Stories 2022 with The Crichton Institute you can find out more about 'Up the Middle Road' here https://www.crichton.co.uk/event/up-the-middle-road-crichton-stories-of-recovery-and-resilience/devising She has also been creating a fully online schools residency, incorporating live but remote interactions, with international educational storytelling consultancy Pana Wakke for schools in Shanghai and finishing writing the final chapters of what will become the beautiful book to accompany The Very Curious Herbal project!

 What I’d love to do next...